 SUBJECT: 3.5/5 WRITING STYLE: 3/5 PICTURES: 3.5/5 ENTERTAINMENT: 3/5 OVERALL: 3/5

 I’ve been reading a lot of travel writing recently.
-All thanks to the author Anuj Tikku’s travel blog www.tikkustravelthon.com and his writing endeavors, I am getting to read about all kinds of exotic locations.
+All thanks to the author Anuj Tikku’s travel blog www.tikkustravelthon.in and his writing endeavours, I am getting to read about all kinds of exotic locations.

 I recently finished reading the latest book from the author’s kitty and I simply cannot wait to talk to you about it.
 Find out more about my thoughts on the book, Out of Africa: In Zulu Land in the paragraphs that follow.

 What to expect?

 Expect a book that talks as much about the wildlife and jungles of Africa as it does about its people, its languages and its distinct culture.
 Expect a book that garnishes the author’s experiences with some interesting looking photographs that complement the text.

 Expect a book that is a rather short read and which gives the reader good practical tips and advice about how to behave and how to survive in Africa.
 Finally, expect a book that is written in Anuj’s classic ‘holding-nothing-back’ style.

 Since the book is written in an easy to understand language and makes use of a narrative style that is fluid and breezy, it can be easily picked up by a beginner level reader.